-Never trash anyone behind their back – That was the best piece of advice I received when I moved to Newcastle more than ten years ago.
+Never trash anyone behind their back – everyone is connected – That was the best piece of advice I received when I moved to Newcastle fifteen years ago.
 It’s valuable advice as the longer I live in this region, the more I realise how intertwined it is.
 It’s best to avoid talking about someone until you know who they know.

-I’ve lost track of how many times I’ve mentioned someone in passing and it turns out that it’s someone’s cousin, school friend, neighbour, sister-in-law, coworker, ex-boyfriend or kid’s sports coach.
+I’ve lost track of how many times I’ve mentioned someone in passing and it turns out that it’s someone’s cousin, school friend, neighbour, sister-in-law, coworker, ex-boyfriend, real estate agent or kid’s sports coach.
 Or when I meet someone new and it happens that they know someone else that I know.

 I have a few theories as to why it’s so connected.
-Firstly, there’s lots of people with strong ties to the region having grown up here or attended school or university here.
-Also, there’s many extended families living in the area so there’s siblings, parents, cousins and in-laws all around.
+Firstly, there are lots of people with strong ties to the region having grown up here or attended school or university here.
+Also, there are many extended families living in the area so there are siblings, parents, cousins and in-laws all around.
 If you know one of them, you inevitably become introduced to their network.